PassKit/smart-pass-link-from-csv-generator/README.md

 # encrypted-link-generator
-Basic CSV parser that generates encrypted PassKit links from a CSV, which can then be distributed to your customers via your preferred channel.
+Basic CSV parser that generates encrypted PassKit Smart Links from a CSV, which can then be distributed to your customers via your preferred channels.
 Takes an input file, output destination, base URL and encryption key.

 Generating links is free.
 A pass record is only created once someone clicks on the link; so this is a very economical way to generate all your unique pass URLs, that already contain the encrypted pass data, and distribute them to your customers.